History of the Jews in India: Madras Jews

 Jews also settled in Madras (now Chennai) soon after its founding in 1640.
-Most of them were coral merchants from Leghorn, the Caribbean, London, and Amsterdam who were of Portuguese origin and belonged to the Henriques De Castro, Franco, Paiva or Porto families.
+Most of them were coral merchants from Livorno, the Caribbean, London, and Amsterdam who were of Portuguese origin and belonged to the Henriques De Castro, Franco, Paiva or Porto families.

-Jacques (Jaime) de Paiva (Pavia), originally from Amsterdam belonging to Amsterdam Sephardic community, was an early Jewish arrival and the leader of Madras Jewish community.
-He built the Second Madras Synagogue and Jewish Cemetery Chennai in Peddanaickenpet, which later became the South end of Mint Street.
+Jacques de Paiva, originally from the Amsterdam Sephardic community of Amsterdam, was an early Jewish arrival and the leader of the Madras Jewish community.
+He built the Madras Synagogue and Jewish Cemetery Chennai in Peddanaickenpet, which later became the south end of Mint Street.

-Jacques (Jaime) de Paiva (Pavia) established good relations with those in power and bought several Golconda diamonds mines to source Golconda diamonds.
+De Paiva established good relations with those in power and bought several mines to source Golconda diamonds.
 Through his efforts, Jews were permitted to live within Fort St. George.

-De Paiva died in 1687 after a visit to his mines and was buried in the Jewish cemetery he had established in Peddanaickenpet, which later became the north Mint Street.
+De Paiva died in 1687 after a visit to his mines and was buried in the Jewish cemetery he had established in Peddanaickenpet, which later became north Mint Street.
 In 1670, the Portuguese population in Madras numbered around 3000.
 Before his death he established "The Colony of Jewish Traders of Madraspatam" with Antonio do Porto, Pedro Pereira and Fernando Mendes Henriques.
-This enabled more Portuguese Jews, from Leghorn, the Caribbean, London and Amsterdam, to settle in Madras.
+This enabled more Portuguese Jews from Livorno, the Caribbean, London and Amsterdam, to settle in Madras.
 Coral Merchant Street was named after the Jews' business.

-Three Portuguese Jews were nominated to be aldermen of Madras Corporation.
-Three - Bartolomeo Rodrigues, Domingo do Porto and Alvaro da Fonseca - also founded the largest trading house in Madras.
+Three Portuguese Jews were nominated to be aldermen of the Madras Corporation.
+Three – Bartolomeo Rodrigues, Domingo do Porto and Alvaro da Fonseca – also founded the largest trading house in Madras.
 The large tomb of Rodrigues, who died in Madras in 1692, became a landmark in Peddanaickenpet, but was later destroyed.

 Samuel de Castro came to Madras from Curaçao and Salomon Franco came from Leghorn.

 In 1688, there were three Jewish representatives in the Madras Corporation.
-Most Jewish settlers resided in the Coral Merchants Street in Muthialpet.
+Most Jewish settlers resided in Coral Merchants Street in Muthialpet.
 They also had a cemetery, called Jewish Cemetery Chennai in the neighbouring Peddanaickenpet.